alan-turing-institute/data-safe-haven/deployment/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - Click `Next`
   - On the `Connect to Azure AD` screen:
     - Provide a global administrator details for the Azure Active Directory you are connected to
-    - You should have created `admin@<custom domain>` during the `Add additional administrators` step and its password should be stored in the Key Vault
+    - You should have created `admin@<SHM domain>` during the `Add additional administrators` step and its password should be stored in the Key Vault
       - If you receive an Internet Explorer pop-up dialog "Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration: https://login.microsoft.com"
         - Click `Add`
         - Click `Add`